Why Terry Pluto is 'guarded' about writing off the Guardians

 The front office

-Pluto said that's because the team has kept its core group in the front office: Chris Antonetti, president, Mike Chernoff, general manager and manager Terry Francona.
+Pluto said that's because the team has kept its core group in the front office: Chris Antonetti, president; Mike Chernoff, general manager; and Terry Francona, manager.

 "That's why I'm always a little 'guarded' to write off the Guardians.
 It's because of what I've seen for the last nine years," he said.